SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/instructions/Exercise6.md

 ### Task 4: Understand a pipeline that contains all activities

-- This pipeline had been run before the hands on lab.
-This pipeline copied curated data from the lake into a SQL Pool as staging table.
+-  This pipeline **EXE2CopyDatatoSQL** copies the curated data from the lake into a SQL Pool as staging table.
 A staging table is a table optimized for loading/writing data.
-Once the copy activity was complete, it triggered a stored procedure that transformed the staging table into a destination table whose goal is to provide strong read performance.
+Once the copy activity is complete, it triggers a stored procedure that transforms the staging table into a destination table whose goal is to provide strong read performance.

 1. Click into the **Orchestrate** section